Xhensila Myrtezaj

-Xhensila Myrtezaj ([dʒɛnˈsila myrtezai]; born 9 April 1993) is an Albanian singer and entrepreneur.
+Xhensila Myrtezaj ([dʒɛnˈsila myrtezai]; born 9 April 1993) is an Albanian singer noted for her successful songs like Zemër e Helmuar, Sekreti Im, Panorama, Çelsi i Zemrës, Baby Amen and Lamtumirë.

 Life and career

 Myrtezaj was born on 9 April 1993 in Tirana, Albania, to Albanian parents, who divorced when she was a child.
 At an early age, she attended the Jordan Misja Lyceum in Tirana.
 She became known for the talent show "Ethet e së premtes mbrëma", in which she took part at the age of 14.
-She also took part in the casting show Top Fest with the song A më do.
-In 2009 she appeared on Top Fest 6 with the song Ekzistoj, but did not reach the final.
+She also took part in the casting show Top Fest with the song "A më do ?"
+In 2009 she appeared on Top Fest 6 with the song "Ekzistoj", but did not reach the final.

-In 2010 Myrtezaj sang A Me Do?
-At Top Fest 7.
-In 2011 she took part in Top Fest 8 with the song Engjëlli and won the Best Song Award in the Pop / R & B area.
+In 2010 Myrtezaj sang "A më do?" at Top Fest 7.
+In 2011 she took part in Top Fest 8 with the song "Engjëlli" and won the Best Song Award in the Pop / R & B area.
 In December 2011, Myrtezaj took part in the Albanian preliminary selection for the Eurovision Song Contest 2012, Festivali i Këngës with the song "Lulet mbledh për hënën".
 She reached the final of the competition where she finished 13th overall.

 In November 2016, she released "Uh Baby" with Kosovo-Albanian singer Kida.
 In June 2018 she sang "Çika Çika" with Ardian Bujupi.
-This song reached 100 million clicks on YouTube.
+This song reached 100 million views on YouTube.
 They also released "Panorama" together in July 2020 which counts more than 60 million views to date.

 Personal life

-On 12 July 2018, Myrtezaj gave birth to their daughter Ajka.
+Myrtezaj was married to Albanian actor, comedian and singer Besart Kallaku.
+On 12 July 2018, she gave birth to their daughter Ajka.

-On December 2022, it was announced that the singer and her husband Bes Kallaku are facing disagreements on their relationship and are in a subject for a possible divorce.
+In December 2022, it was announced that the singer and her husband faced disagreements on their relationship and are subjects of a possible divorce.

+In March 2024 the couple announced on the internet that they were divorced.